Food and Drug Administration, HHS.

 Regarding the ICH: Jill Adleberg, Center for Drug Evaluation and Research, Food and Drug Administration, 10903 New Hampshire Ave., Bldg.
 51, Rm.
 6364, Silver Spring, MD 20993-0002, 301-796-5259.

 End Further Info

 Start Supplemental Information

-This draft guidance is being issued consistent with FDA's good guidance practices regulation (21 CFR 10.115).
-The draft guidance, when finalized, will represent the current thinking of FDA on “Q12 Technical and Regulatory Considerations for Pharmaceutical Product Lifecycle Management.”
+This guidance is being issued consistent with FDA's good guidance practices regulation (21 CFR 10.115).
+The guidance represents the current thinking of FDA on “Q12 Technical and Regulatory Considerations for Pharmaceutical Product Lifecycle Management.”
 It does not establish any rights for any person and is not binding on FDA or the public.
 You can use an alternative approach if it satisfies the requirements of the applicable statutes and regulations.
-This guidance is not subject to Executive Order 12866.

-Persons with access to the internet may obtain the document at https://www.regulations.gov, https://www.fda.gov/Drugs/GuidanceComplianceRegulatoryInformation/Guidances/default.htm, or https://www.fda.gov/vaccines-blood-biologics/guidance-compliance-regulatory-information-biologics/biologics-guidances.
+Persons with access to the internet may obtain the guidance at https://www.regulations.gov, https://www.fda.gov/drugs/guidance-compliance-regulatory-information/guidances-drugs, or https://www.fda.gov/vaccines-blood-biologics/guidance-compliance-regulatory-information-biologics/biologics-guidances.